-An air conditioner has become a necessity these days, especially for those who live in hot and humid areas.
-It is a better idea to not wait until summer to buy a new AC to get better deals on prices.
+An AC (Air Conditioner) has become a necessity these days, especially for those who live in hot and humid areas.
+If you’re looking to buy a new AAC, it is a better idea to not wait until summer as you can get better deals in winter.
 The process of buying a new AC can be quite confusing and cumbersome as there are multiple brands and multiple types of ACs to consider.
 On top of that, every company markets specific AC features in their own way, making it harder to understand them and compare them in an apples-to-apples way.

 Our AC buying guide should make the whole process easier.
 First, you need to decide your budget, then study which type of AC is suitable for your needs, and then calculate the AC’s cooling capacity that’s required for your room.
 You should also consider how frequently you would use the AC and look at their power efficiency ratings.

 Which Type Of AC Is Suitable For Your Room?